danirus/django-comments-xtd/docs/tutorial.rst

 Preparation
 ===========

-If you opt for coding the examples, download the bare Django project tarball from this `GitHub page <https://github.com/danirus/django-comments-xtd/demo/bare-project.tar.gz>`_ and decompress it in a directory of your choice.
+If you opt for coding the examples, download the bare Django project tarball from this `GitHub page <https://github.com/danirus/django-comments-xtd/demo/democx.tgz>`_ and decompress it in a directory of your choice.

 The most comfortable approach to set it up consist of creating a virtualenv and installing all the dependencies within it.
 The dependencies are just a bunch of lightweight packages.

    .. code-block:: bash

+       $ mkdir ~/comments-xtd-tutorial
+       $ cd ~/comments-xtd-tutorial
-       $ virtualenv -p python3.5 ~/venv/comments-xtd-tutorial
+       $ virtualenv venv
-       $ source ~/venv/comments-xtd-tutorial/bin/activate
+       $ source venv/bin/activate
-       $ cd ~/src
        $ wget https://github.com/danirus/django-comments-xtd/demo/democx.tar.gz
        $ tar -xvzf democx.tar.gz
        $ cd democx